abdullah-pp/digital-ic-tester-for-logical-gates/README.md

 All team members participated in the design, development, testing, and documentation of the project.

 ## Institution
-NIT Goa — EEE Department, 4th Semester Digital and Analog Lab
+NIT Goa — EEE Department, 4th Semester Analog and Digital Circuits Lab